Optimal Control of a Mesoscopic Information Engine

 The optimal demon delays measurement, waiting until the expected thermal fluctuations are large enough to reimburse both the absolute observation cost $C$ and the forfeited future thermodynamic yield, see Fig.~\ref{fig:trajectory}.
 Eq.~\ref{eq:threshold_informational} allows one to calculate \textit{backward}, from the trivial final step $n=0$, the exact threshold variance $\Sigma_{th}(n)$ above which an optimal agent will observe.
-Since a perfect measurement resets the physical variance to a fixed value ($\Sigma^+ = 0$), the trajectory of the unobserved thermal expansion is deterministic, allowing the discrete sequence of optimal measurement times to be computed offline, proceeding \textit{forward} from the initial state $\Sigma_0=\Sigma_\kappa$, before the transport protocol begins.
+Since the trajectory of the observed and unobserved thermal expansion is deterministic, the discrete sequence of optimal measurement times can be computed offline, proceeding \textit{forward} from the initial state $\Sigma_0=\Sigma_\kappa$, before the transport protocol begins.

-\textbf{Deadline Devaluation.} The value of information\cite{bauer2012efficiency} consists of extracting thermodynamic work from resolved fluctuations.
+\textbf{Deadline Devaluation.} The value of information\cite{bauer2012efficiency} consists of extracting thermodynamic work from measured thermal fluctuations.
 As discussed, the immediate available profit ($-A_n\Sigma$) is governed by the time-dependent coefficient $A_n=-P_n/2$ (see Eq.~\ref{eq:p_exact}).
 As the deadline approaches ($n \to 1$), the thermodynamic yield decreases from $A_\infty = \kappa/2$ toward its terminal value $A_0 = 0$.
 The break-even variance threshold required to compensate the measurement cost, $C / A_n$, diverges.
-We term ``deadline-induced blindness'' the temporal region close to $t_f$, where $\Sigma_{th}(n)$ exceeds the maximum physical variance of the thermal bath ($\Sigma_\kappa = k_B T / \kappa$), shaded in grey in Fig.~\ref{fig:trajectory}.
+We term ``deadline-induced blindness'' the temporal region close to $t_f$, shaded in grey in Fig.~\ref{fig:trajectory}, where $\Sigma_{th}(n)$ exceeds the maximum physical variance of the thermal bath ($\Sigma_\kappa = k_B T / \kappa$).
 Since the bath cannot physically generate an expected fluctuation large enough to reimburse $C$, observations here are never profitable.
-This recovers the terminal observation-halting predicted in classical finite-horizon sensor scheduling \cite{meier1967optimal}.

 Since $A_n$ monotonically decays with $n$, this blind region stretches backward from $t_f$ across the time horizon.
 As $C$ increases from $0$, the boundary of the blindness region expands.
-Since $A_\infty = \kappa / 2$, there is a clear phase transition.
-We call ``physical starvation'' the condition $C \ge C_{max} = \frac{1}{2}k_B T $, when the observation cost can never be repaid: The demon's optimal policy is to remain permanently blind.
+The limit $A_\infty = \kappa / 2$ sets a clear phase transition.
+The maximum cost $C_{max} = \frac{1}{2}k_B T $ is a general threshold, beyond which the observation cost can never be repaid: The demon's optimal policy is to remain permanently blind.
 Conversely, costs $C < \frac{1}{2}k_B T$ can sustain an active steady-state limit cycle.

 \textbf{Optimal Measurement Scheduling and the Lambert $W$ Transition.} We consider now the steady-state regime, where both $\lambda_f \rightarrow \infty$ and $t_f \rightarrow \infty$ but at a finite macroscopic velocity $v = \lambda_f / t_f$.
 In practice, we can consider the limit $n\rightarrow \infty$ in Eq.~\ref{eq:lambda_exact}.
 In this regime the optimal trap placement reduces as expected to: